tozmann/rest-latia/README.md

 * css: It is used for styling the frontend.

 * Vannila Javascript: It is used for scripting the client side.

-## Author
-* David Essien

-## License
-This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details.

-## Acknowledgement
-I acknowledge the individuals from the organisation and groups below.
-They were a great source of motivation in completing this project.
-* Andela.
-* Andela Learning Facilitators.
-* Andela 21